History and Politics (BA)

+The two subjects complement each other – one aiming to understand how the world works and the other to understand why it works that way.
 The two Departments in which you will learn approach shared research areas such as globalisation, democracy and human rights from different perspectives.
 You’ll explore both familiar and unfamiliar themes in political, religious, cultural or social history, and will be able to select optional modules to explore specialist themes in more detail.

 First-year core modules Making of the Modern World, Making History, Introduction to Politics, and World Politics provide a thorough grounding in the methods and approaches of the two disciplines.
 In your second and third years you can choose from optional modules covering areas such as British imperialism, slavery, the significance of gender, crime, religious conflict or health in history, political theory, philosophy and individual states.
 In your final year you can either maintain a balance between the two subjects or specialise in either History or Politics.
 You can also complete an optional dissertation on a topic of your choice related to either subject.